zarkivy/Lan1keA.github.io/hugo/content/post/qemu_dbg_kernel.md

 > From this post, our goal is tracing the execution procedure from kernel entry to userspace process (busybox init) by using qemu-system and gdb-multiarch.
-(The concept of ring exists only on x86.
-Called EL in arm.)

 ## Preparation
 ### qemu-system-arm